-I’ve been a business coach for about 12 years, and I’ve coached hundreds of businesses in dozens of industries.
+I’ve been a business coach since 2001, and I’ve coached hundreds of businesses in dozens of industries.
 Now I’ve got a team of business coaches that are doing the same thing.
 I’ve got a whole bunch of stories that I can share with you to give you some insight into what some people did to get the results they got in their business.

 Grab yourself a cup of coffee, and let’s have a chat about some real life lessons of a business coach.
 I’m going to give you some examples of what worked really well with clients, and I’m going to give you some examples of things that didn’t work so well.
 Hopefully that may then help you grow your business.